Joel Farabee Game Preview: Flyers vs. Oilers

 Joel Farabee Game Preview: Flyers vs. Oilers - October 19

-Joel Farabee and the Philadelphia Flyers will be in action on Thursday at 7:30 PM ET, and they'll be up against the Edmonton Oilers.
-Looking to wager on Farabee's props?
-Here is some information to assist you.
+Joel Farabee and the Philadelphia Flyers will face the Edmonton Oilers at 7:30 PM ET on Thursday, at Wells Fargo Center.
+If you'd like to wager on Farabee's prop bets, we've got lots of information to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.